Zeb-0/100-Days_of_Code/Python/Python_Objects/notes.md

     * separator -> used to separate the elements in the iterable.
          - could be: a comma, space etc
     * iterable - sequence of elements you want to join together

+# __slots__
+- Is an attribute used to explicitly declare the attribs that a class can have
+- provides a way to optimizememory usage by preventing creation of additional instance attributesnot listed in `__slots__`